Article I: Definitions

 A. Charges and Student Conduct Board Hearings

 1. Any member of the University community may provide information to a University official, alleging violations of the Student Code.
 When a University community member thinks that he/she has been a victim of a student’s misconduct, the individual will have the same rights under this Student Code as those provided to the Respondent, even if another member of the University community submitted the charge itself.
-A report shall be prepared in writing and directed to the Student Conduct Advisor.
+A report shall be prepared in writing and directed to the Director of Student Conduct.
 A report should be submitted as soon as possible after the event takes place.

 3. All alleged violations shall be presented to the Respondent in written form.
 The Respondent has the right to view all documents, reports, and evidence related to their alleged violations.
 For those matters that are referred to a Student Conduct Board, a hearing shall be set not less than two nor more than ten business days after the student has been notified.
-Maximum time limits for scheduling of Student Conduct Board Hearings may be extended at the discretion of the Student Conduct Advisor.
+Maximum time limits for scheduling of Student Conduct Board Hearings may be extended at the discretion of the Director of Student Conduct or designee.

 4. Student Conduct Board Hearings shall be conducted by a Student Conduct Board according to the following guidelines except as provided by article IV(A)(7) and article IV(A)(8) below:

 a.
 Student Conduct Board Hearings normally shall be conducted in private.

 b.
 The Complainant, Respondent and their advisors, if any, shall be allowed to attend the entire portion of the Student Conduct Board Hearing at which information is received (excluding deliberations).
 Admission of any other person to the Student Conduct Board Hearing shall be at the discretion of the Student Conduct Board and/or its Director of Student Conduct, or designee.